Home Compare NTAP vs TOST

 NetApp vs Toast: Which Stock Looks Stronger in 2026?

-NetApp holds the cleaner structural position, with the lead spread across growth and valuation.
+NetApp holds the cleaner structural position, with stability as the main driver and growth adding further support.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 On the market side, NetApp is in better shape — its trend is intact while Toast's trend has broken down.
 That puts structure and market broadly in agreement — NetApp's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.